 - 1/4 teaspoon salt

-1 If you have a tofu press, use it ahead of time to extract water from the tofu.
-Even an hour will do nicely.
+1 If you have a tofu press, use it ahead of time if you’re using extra-firm tofu; even an hour will do nicely.
 Otherwise, slice the tofu into 4 slabs crosswise.
 Blot between layers of paper towel or clean tea towels until you get out as much moisture as you can.
+You need not press or blot super-firm tofu, which makes it ideal for this preparation.
+Likewise, cut it into 4 slabs.

 2 Cut the slabs into 1/4 inch dice.
 Place in a shallow container and toss with the lemon juice and oil.
 Let stand for 30 minutes to an hour.
 Drain off any liquid that may form, then use as directed in the recipe.